ManticSic/ChangelogGenerator/README.md

 Display version information.

 ### ChangelogGenerator-new
-Create a new or override a existing changelog file.
+Generate a new or override a existing changelog file.

 ```
 --repository     Required.
 Set the repository name.

 --owner          Required.
 Set the owner of the repository.

---token          GitHub authenfication token.
+--token          GitHub authentication token.

 -o, --output     (Default: CHANGELOG.md) Set output file name.